hadley/adv-r/Function-operators.md

   download.file
 ```

-You'll see one more example of combining function operators in the final section of the paper: the combination of logical predicates with boolean operators.

 ### Logical predicates and boolean algebra

-When use `Filter()` and other functionals that work with logical predicates, you often find yourself using anonymous functions to combine multiple conditions:
+When we use `Filter()` and other functionals that work with logical predicates, I often find myself using anonymous functions to combine multiple conditions:

 ```R
 Filter(iris, function(x) is.character(x) || is.factor(x))